-A few years ago The Maestro and I felt more like roommates than we did husband and wife.
+A few years ago my husband and I felt more like roommates than we did husband and wife.
 He was going through a particularly stressful time at work and I was at the height of my busy-ness working two jobs, serving on two boards, and trying to keep my head above water with the kids and the house.
 We barely saw each other, and when we did see each other our conversations were more logistical than anything.

 It was a hard time.
 We argued more than we ever have and I think we both felt really lonely in our trials.
 We weren’t really there for each other the way spouses should be.
 We were just two people sharing the same house and bank account and that was about it.

 Our 15th wedding anniversary and our 40th birthdays were coming up, so we decided to plan a trip to New York City together—both to celebrate and to remember why we were married in the first place.

 We came home from that trip completely renewed as a married couple.
 We remembered how much we love spending time together, and we had so much fun spending ten whole days of time together.
 Time that was just about us, completely uninterrupted by work schedules, kids, board meetings, or exhaustion.
 (Except, of course, the wonderful kind of exhaustion you experience after running around NYC all day every day.)